hortfrancis/openai-realtime-agent-deployment-spike-01/README.md

 Open your browser and navigate to `http://localhost:5173` (or the URL provided in the terminal) to see the React frontend.

+This project has two 'tools' (functions) the Realtime agent can call:

+- `get_weather`: Returns a generic string response: "The weather in &lt;city&gt; is sunny."
+- `display_text`: Renders text to the screen, so it is visible to the user.

+You will have to say 'Hello' to trigger the voice agent's first response.
+You might start by asking it "What can you do in this environment?" -- it should respond by describing the tools above.
+Try asking it to get the weather for a city of your choice and displaying that info on the screen 🙂

 ## Additional resources

 - [OpenAI Voice Agents documentation](https://platform.openai.com/docs/guides/voice-agents?voice-agent-architecture=speech-to-speech)